imjoy-team/ImJoy/docs/docs/api.md

         print(result)
 ```

+`callback` style can be used for Javascript, Python 2 and Python 3.

+In the following list of API functions, we provided examples with both styles, if not, you can easily convert between them.
+Notice also you cannot use both style at the same API function.

 ### Input arguments
 When calling the API functions, most functions take an object (Javascript) or dictionaries/named arguments (Python) as its first argument.
 The following function call will work in both JavaScript and Python:
 ```javascript